 Where to stay in Almaty:

-- A bit nicer: Sky Hostel Almaty – Check out Sky Hostel Almaty now
+- A bit nicer: Sky Hostel Almaty is a highly rated hostel with a cool interior.
+It’s close to the city center and offers all the amenities you would want – Check out Sky Hostel Almaty now

 If natural beauty is your thing, but time is short, look no further than the gorgeous alpine lakes of Kolsai National Park, where azure blue water reflects snow-capped mountain tops and dense pine forests.
 The park is famous for its three lakes, although the third lake can’t be visited without permission due to its close proximity to the Kyrgyz border.

-It’s 712 tenge per person to enter Kolsai National Park–more if you’re setting up your own tent.
+It’s 750 tenge per person to enter Kolsai National Park–more if you’re setting up your own tent.
 There’s no way for the gatekeeper to verify that you’re camping, though, so just say you’ll be staying in a yurt.
+If you have your own car, you have to pay an additional 1,000 tenge.

 Kolsai park can be reached from Almaty in a day, and doesn’t require your own transport or overly expensive tour operators to get to.
-Saty (Саты), the closest town, offers several homestays, and is also a jumping-off point for Kaindy, another famous alpine lake.
+Saty (Саты), the closest town, offers several homestays and is also a jumping-off point for Kaindy, another famous alpine lake.
+You can get to Saty using public transport or by hitchhiking.
+There are several small shops in Saty to stock up on supplies.

 All in all, the park was our favorite stop during our Kazakh voyage.